 AMD believes that an effective approach has three fundamental elements:

 - A mineral certification program that enables the traceability and certification of minerals mined in the Democratic Republic of the Congo and adjoining countries (the “DRC region”);

 - A conflict-free smelter program that enables third-party validation of each smelter’s sourcing practices and a determination of whether its sources are conflict-free; and

 - Due diligence to verify that tin, tantalum, tungsten and gold in AMD’s finished products can be traced to a certified conflict-free smelter.

 AMD works with its suppliers to identify the smelters and refiners (SORs) of origin within its supply chain for Subject Materials utilizing the standardized tracing processes developed by Electronic Industry Citizenship Coalition and the Global e-Sustainability Initiative and to transition over to conflict-free sources.
-AMD collected 100% of CMRTs from its active suppliers1 for 2014.
-AMD then compares the list of alleged smelters or refiners (SORs) from its supplier submissions with the
+AMD collected 100% of CMRTs from its active suppliers1 for 2015.
+AMD then compares the list of alleged SORs from its supplier submissions with the

 Conflict-Free Sourcing Initiative’s list of known smelters for third-party confirmation and current compliance status.
 Given that SORs are several steps removed from AMD, full understanding of the conflict status of the Subject Materials in our supply chain will take some time.

 100% of conflict mineral smelters or refiners identified in AMD’s supply chain have been independently audited or are active in CFSP audit process.2

 Download AMD’s 2015 Form SD Conflict Minerals Disclosure and Report